Invoicing Basics

 Interim Invoices

-If you have a photography job that will span many months or longer, consider sending interim invoices.
-This is where you partially bill the customer, let’s say, at the end of each month.
-Interim billing allows you to have some cash flow rather than having to wait many months to get paid.
+If you have a photography assignment that will span many months, or longer, consider sending interim invoices.
+This is where you partially bill the customer, for example, at the end of each month.
+Interim billing allows you to have some cash flow rather than waiting many months to get paid.

 Interim billing is especially important if you have a long-running job with high, ongoing expenses.
 You can’t be expected to carry large expenses for months.
 You’re a photographer not a bank.